Ivanka Trump is shutting down her clothing company

 Ivanka Trump's brand has said the 2017 Chinese trademarks were filed defensively to protect against squatters using her name.
 China has said its trademarks policy regarding Ivanka Trump's company is in line with normal legal practice.

-The Ivanka Trump brand has also come under criticism for conditions at factories where its products were made in China.
+The Ivanka Trump brand has also come under criticism for conditions at factories where its products were made.
 The Associated Press spoke with workers last year at an Ivanka Trump shoe factory in Ganzhou, China, who described long hours, low pay and abuse.

 The company said at the time that the "integrity" of its supply chain was a "top priority" and that it takes such allegations "very seriously."

-AP Business Writer Matt Ott in Washington, D.C., contributed to this report.
+AP business writers Matt Ott and Christopher Rugaber in Washington, D.C., contributed to this report.